Traveling to Italy during Covid-19: What you need to know before you go - KTVZ

 As the first hit European country, Italy has been through a lot.
 However, a strict lockdown brought things under control and it held out against a second wave for longer than its European neighbors.
 The third wave, however, has had a big impact, despite the country going into more or less full lockdown for the first quarter of 2021.

 Italy holds Europe’s second highest death toll (after the UK), passing the milestone of 100,000 deaths on March 8.
 However, the numbers are slowing right down as summer continues.
-Nearly 4.4 million people have been infected to date, with the death toll at 128,136 as of August 5.
+Over 4.4 million people have been infected to date, with the death toll at 128,334 as of August 13.
 Infection rates were 39,225 in the week leading up to July 20 — down from a peak of 243,425 from November 8-14, 2020, though double the infection rates of two weeks earlier week, which were themselves about triple the numbers of the start of July.
+However, the week leading up to August 13 saw 43,241 new infections, which suggests things are not multiplying as fast as in other countries.

 App Immuni uses Bluetooth to track contact with potential infection.
 “Green passes” have been introduced for summer 2021 (see below).